njskalski/small_loadbalancer/README.txt

 Complete requests:      1000
 Failed requests:        834

-There is much more failed requests are these happen significantly faster than successful ones, that block one handler for IO with provider.
+There is much more failed requests are these happen significantly faster than successful ones.